fluttercommunity/flutter_workmanager/README.md

 Our fork to original repo just integrates a PR which was not merged yet was good in solving issues on iOS.
 After PR integration, here is how our fork works:

-- registerOneOffTask: Now starts immediately on both android and iOS.
+- registerOneOffTask: Starts immediately on both android and iOS.
 On iOS it lasts only 29sec.

 - registeriOSBackgroundProcessingTask: Long running oneoff background task to be used specifically on iOS.
 It last more than 29sec but doesnt start immediately.